jconsoli/brcdapi/README.md

 * Debug mode that will pprint all transactions
 * Debug mode that recards and plays back GET requests
 * Single interface to the API

+A simple copy of this folder to you Python Library Lib folder is dequate.
+In Unix environments, remember to set the executable attribute